 Germany flies in seasonal farm workers amid virus measures

-BERLIN (AP) — Two planeloads of Eastern European farmhands arrived Thursday in Berlin and Duesseldorf amid strict precautions to protect the country from the new coronavirus, as an ambitious German program to import thousands of seasonal agricultural workers got underway.
+BERLIN (AP) — Two planes carrying Eastern European farmhands arrived Thursday in Germany as an ambitious government program to import thousands of seasonal agricultural workers got underway amid strict precautions to protect both the laborers and the country from the new coronavirus.

+The flights to Berlin and Duesseldorf were arranged to address a massive labor shortage created when Germany banned most foreign travelers from entering the country last month in response to the virus outbreak.

-Seasonal workers had been caught up in the country’s ban on travel after the outbreak of the coronavirus.
-That left a massive deficit in personnel available to pick asparagus, which has already sprouted, and plant other crops in German fields, where some 300,000 such workers were employed last year.
+Seasonal workers caught up in the ban were not available to pick asparagus, which has already sprouted in Germany, and to plant other crops in the fields where some 300,000 such workers were employed last year.

 Most came from Eastern European countries such as Romania, Bulgaria, Ukraine, and Hungary, where wages are much lower than in Germany, which is Europe’s largest economy.

+Mariana Hopulele, 43, waited at the airport in the central Romanian city of Cluj with her 17-year-old son, Valentin, for the flight to Duesseldorf.
+While farm work in Germany is physically demanding, "there is no way to find work that pays enough to support one's family” in Romania, she said.

+“I have worked for 15 years abroad, the last eight in Germany on asparagus farms," Hopulele said.
+"Our contract says we work eight hours a day, but we actually work 10 to 12 hours, seven days a week.
+It's very, very tough but we do get compensation for the extra hours.”

-Under the new program, workers need to fly to the country in controlled groups — to prevent the possible infection of others en route — and are subject to medical checks upon arrival.
-They then must live and work separately from other farmhands for two weeks, and wear protective gear.
+Under the new program, workers are flown to Germany in controlled groups — to prevent possible infection en route — and are subject to medical checks upon arrival.
+They will be required to live and work apart from the farmhands already in Germany for two weeks and wear protective gear.

-Announcing the program, Agriculture Minister Julia Kloeckner said it was a “pragmatic and goal-oriented solution” that would allow up to 40,000 seasonal workers into the country in April, and another 40,000 in May.
-She said the hope was to find an additional 20,000 over the two months among Germany’s own unemployed, students or resident asylum seekers.
+German Agriculture Minister Julia Kloeckner described the program as a “pragmatic and goal-oriented solution” that would bring up to 40,000 seasonal workers into the country in April and 40,000 more in May.
+The government hopes to recruit an additional 20,000 during the two months among people in Germany who are unemployed, students or resident asylum-seekers, the minister said.

-“This is important and good news for our farmers,” she said.
-“Because the harvest doesn’t wait and you can’t delay sowing the fields.”
+“This is important and good news for our farmers,” Kloeckner said.
+“Because the harvest doesn’t wait, and you can’t delay sowing the fields.”

-Farmers had also brought in some 20,000 workers before the coronavirus-related travel bans were imposed, and Germany has extended the time seasonal workers are allowed to stay from 70 days to 115 days, Kloeckner said at a press conference at a Frankfurt-Hahn airport.
+Farmers had brought in some 20,000 workers before virus-related travel bans were imposed, and Germany has extended the time seasonal workers are allowed to stay from 70 days to 115 days, Kloeckner said at a press conference at a Frankfurt-Hahn airport.

 The government will work with farmers along the way to determine if more needs to be done, she said.

-Note: This version has been corrected to show surname of quoted worker is Hopulele, not Hopulete.